 How to serve Kanda Batata Poha?

-We serve Kanda Batata Poha as either breakfast, a snack, or midday lunch.
+I serve Kanda Batata Poha as either breakfast, a snack, or midday lunch.
 It’s best served hot and garnished with finely chopped raw onion, sev (crispy fried chickpea flour ‘noodles’), and an obligatory squeeze of lemon juice!
 A hot glass of chai/chaha (tea) with Poha is also extremely popular.

 In Nagpur, Poha is served in a special way with a spicy, runny Black Chickpea Curry.
 The dish is called Tari Poha and is a must-try street food if visiting Nagpur.
 If there is interest, I would be happy to upload a recipe of how you can recreate this at home!